aspose-total/Aspose.Total-Products/total/en/python-net/conversion/epub-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert EPUB files to OST format for various reasons.
+OST files are used to store emails, contacts, calendar items, and other data in Microsoft Outlook.
+It is a proprietary file format of Microsoft Outlook and is not supported by other email clients.
+Therefore, it is necessary to convert EPUB files to OST format in order to use them in Microsoft Outlook.

-For a Python developer, who is trying to add a EPUB to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+<h2>How Aspose.Total Helps for EPUB to OST Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process.
+It includes APIs for dealing with different file formats such as Email, Images, and Microsoft Word.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two of the APIs that are part of the Aspose.Total package.
+These APIs make it easy to convert EPUB files to OST format using Python.

+The conversion process is a two-step process.
+First, the Word file is loaded and rendered into HTML using Aspose.Words for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into OST format.
+This process is simple and efficient, and can be completed quickly with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}